 What's the plan?

-We’re going to build a shared path and a separated cycleway.
+We're building a shared path and a separated cycleway.
 The goal is to separate vulnerable road users from heavy vehicles as much as possible along Totara Street.

 Shared path – Hewletts Road to Kawaka Street